MoaazAtik/MoaazAtik/README.md

 ### Hi, I'm Moaaz 👋

 I've been enjoying Android development ever since I built and published my first app, **"Shaky"** 👨‍💻<br>
+I believe that a competent software engineer can learn and develop Great things in any field ✔️👍<br>

-I'm currently on the lookout for a junior role in Android app development.
+I'm currently on the lookout for a junior role in software development.
 If you're hiring, let's chat!

 **Check Out:** 👍
 - **Pouch**, available in a Modern Kotlin with Jetpack Compose [version](https://github.com/MoaazAtik/Pouch) and a Java with Android Views [version](https://github.com/MoaazAtik/Pouch/tree/java-views-version).